 - Protecting Han Chinese from Invasions of Northern Nomadic Tribes

-The Han Chinese living on the Central Plain south of the Great Wall mainly relied on agriculture, which decided they needed a safe and stable living environment.
+The Han Chinese living on the Central Plain south of the Great Wall mainly relied on agriculture, which meant they needed a safe and stable living environment.
 To ensure this, a defensive screen to block outside invasions became very necessary.
-In history, the three dynasties most actively building the Great Wall were right the periods when the Central Plain were most frequently disturbed by northern nomadic tribes, for instance the Qin Dynasty (221 - 207 BC) and the Han Dynasty (202 BC - 220 AD) by the Huns as well as the Ming Dynasty (1368 - 1644 AD) by the Mongols.
+Historically, the three dynasties most active in building the Great Wall occurred right when the Central Plains were most frequently disturbed by northern nomadic tribes, for instance the Qin Dynasty (221 - 207 BC) and the Han Dynasty (202 BC - 220 AD) by the Huns, as well as the Ming Dynasty (1368 - 1644 AD) by the Mongols.

 See detailed Who was the Great Wall of China built to keep out?

 Battles Fought at the Great Wall of China

 In its 2,700-year-history, the northern nomadic tribes always wanted to break through the Great Wall and this led to many severe battles.
 Most of the time the Great Wall did a great job protecting the Central Plain, but there were a few failures, like the Tumu Crisis in the 15th century.
 However, the nomadic tribes seldom marched south through the Great Wall to capture the Central Plain, except for the renowned Mongol leader Genghis Khan, the only one in ancient history who breached the Great Wall, accomplishing this feat with his army in 13th century.

 In contemporary and modern times, the defensive function of Great Wall got weaker and weaker and was breached several times, for instance, the Shanhaiguan Pass was captured by the British army in 1900 and the Gubeikou was seized by the Japanese army in 1933.
 Nowadays, the military defense function of the Great Wall has been completely lost, and it has morphed into a national symbol and a top tourist destination of China.